awslabs/aws-lambda-cpp/README.md

 }
 ```

 And finally, here's how you would package it all.
-Run the following commandsfrom your application's root directory:
+Run the following commands from your application's root directory:

 ```bash
 $ mkdir build